With zen master Hugues Yusen Naas

 The teacher : Beppe Mokuza Signoritti, Zen monk, disciple of Roland Yuno Rech, has been practicing sumi-e for about twenty years.
 He exhibits and gives lectures and practical demonstrations throughout Europe. www.sumi-e.co.uk

-The teacher: Blanche Heugel, a Zen nun and practitioner for over twenty years, is a professional actress and puppeteer.
-For several years she has been developing work on shadow theatre, in shows and educational workshops for children, adolescents and adults. http://blanche-heugel.fr
+The teacher: Blanche Heugel, a Zen nun and Zen practitioner for more than twenty years, is a professional actress and puppeteer.
+For several years now, she has been developing work on shadow theatre, in shows (Les 7 Vies d'Alexandra David-Néel) and educational workshops for children, teenagers and adults. http://blanche-heugel.fr

 The 34 Sounds of Zen